-We have a team of experienced film selectors from industries such as Film4, the BFI, UKTV, who have have a tough job on their hands to mark each film on different criteria including: directing, production, writing, casting, editing, sound and camera.
+We have a team of experienced film selectors from animation, fiction and documentary backgrounds who have a tough job on their hands to mark each film on different criteria including: directing, production, writing, casting, editing, sound and camera.
 Entries with the top scores will be shortlisted to be screened at the festival.
-At the festival judges will select the winner for each of the three genres for each age category and we have some incredible prizes up for grabs.
-Past winners have recieved film kit such as a 2.5K Blackmagic Camera, high spec Sigma lenses, Audio recording equipment from Senheisser and work experience at a variety of production houses around London including Twickenham Studios and The Farm.
+At the festival judges will select the winner for each of the three genres for each age category and we have had some incredible prizes up for grabs.
+Past winners have received film kit such as a 2.5K Blackmagic Camera, high spec Sigma lenses, Audio recording equipment from Senheisser and work experience at a variety of production houses around London.
 I want to stress that judges are not looking for the best lenses or special effects, but the ability to tell a story well.
 For this reason, you could enter a film shot on the most basic equipment and still have a chance of winning the competition (in each category).
-Obviously, technical ability will be a major factor, but anyone can make a film in 2018, even on your iPhone.
+Obviously, technical ability will be a major factor, but anyone can make a film in 2019, even on your iPhone.
 Get out there and do it!

 - What’s your protocol for sending out rejections?

 As I say we carefully consider each submission, and just by entering all our entrants automatically get filmmaker status on IMDB, with a profile on their film as well as free entree into some of our filmmaker events.
 So it is well worth entering even if you are not shortlisted!
 Filmmakers are notified through filmfreeway but will also receive an email from our selection committee to let them know if they have been successful.